Decades later, Sharpton still insists: No justice, no peace | WTOP

 Which is the point of the march on Washington: Sharpton has made passage of the George Floyd Justice in Policing Act and the John Lewis Voting Rights Advancement Act a central demand.

+“It’s so weird to see it because he kind of steps out of who he is to relate to Marcus Al,” she said.

+“I remember when he was 4 months old and dad was like, ‘Is he talking yet?
+Is he walking?’”
+Ashley Sharpton said.
+Her dad “has been preaching since he was 4.
+So, I’m sure it’s an eagerness to see if any of that translated.”

-The reverend is a busy man, constantly organizing, protesting, consoling.
-He is host of “PoliticsNation” on MSNBC, which reaches about 2 million viewers every weekend, and he has a nationally syndicated daily radio show, “Keepin’ It Real,” that broadcasts on dozens of Sirius XM stations.
+There are many things that still keep the reverend away from home — he’s organizing, preaching, consoling.
+He hosts “PoliticsNation” on MSNBC, which reaches about 2 million viewers every weekend, and he has a nationally syndicated daily radio show, “Keepin’ It Real,” that broadcasts on dozens of Sirius XM stations.
+The reverend remains a busy man.

-He says he draws inspiration from the birth of his grandson — Marcus Al Sharpton Bright.
+“I do not feel that the people that poured into me would expect me to do anything less,” the Rev. Al said.
+“And that’s who I am.
+I’m going to do this until I die.
+Put your ear down to the casket, and I’ll be saying ‘no justice, no peace’ as they lower me all the way down.”

 Morrison is a member of AP’s Race & Ethnicity team.
 You can email him at amorrison@ap.org.
 Follow him on Twitter: https://www.twitter.com/aaronlmorrison.